michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 39. AND Mariam arose in those days, and went with haste to the mountain to a city of Jehud;

-40. and she entered into the house of Zakaria, and salutedOr, inquired for the peace of.
-Elishaba.
+40. and she entered into the house of Zakaria, and saluted

 41. And it was that when Elishaba heard the salutation of Mariam, the infant leaped in her womb.
 And she was filled with the Spirit of Holiness;